Stage-VSS/stage/README.md

 **How do I update Stage to the latest version?**

-In Terminal.app or Git Bash navigate to the Stage directory.
+In Terminal or Git Bash navigate to the Stage directory.
 Run `git pull` and then `git submodule update`.

 ## License